meilisearch/engine-team/resources/meilisearch-release.md

 - 4 weeks of implementation phase: the engine team implements all the planned issues.
 - 4 weeks of pre-release phase: the engine team fixes the bugs introduced during the implementation phase.
 Integration and documentation teams update their scope according to the changes.

 At the beginning of the pre-release phase, the first RC is released.
-Other RC will be done if bugs are found.
+Other RCs will be done if bugs are found.

 At the end of the pre-release phase, the official release is published.